mrfdev/CMI/Resources/FAQ/cmi-mode-stuck-on-join.md

 ## <g-emoji class="g-emoji" alias="information_source" fallback-src="https://github.githubassets.com/images/icons/emoji/unicode/2139.png">ℹ️</g-emoji> Why does this happen?

-Sometimes server owners run in cracked offline mode (which I personally do not support, respect the EULA please) and have other things installed such as AuthMe and alike plugins which help contorl what a player can and cannot do when they join.
+Sometimes server owners run in cracked offline mode (which I personally do not support, respect the EULA please) and have other things installed such as AuthMe and alike plugins which help control what a player can and cannot do when they join.

-Another reason could be that a server owner runs plugins for hubs and lobbies to give players the ability to safely and freely join the server and exploire before playing.
+Another reason could be that a server owner runs plugins for hubs and lobbies to give players the ability to safely and freely join the server and explore before playing.

 Together with CMI and/or other plugins it's a combination where it's conflicting with CMI and/or causing states of a player to 'stick'.
-This isn't particularlly CMI's vault as you can see.
+This isn't particularly CMI's fault as you can see.

 ## <g-emoji class="g-emoji" alias="information_source" fallback-src="https://github.githubassets.com/images/icons/emoji/unicode/2139.png">ℹ️</g-emoji> Stuck in god mode